-Now, it is extremely valuable for all primary caregivers and clinicians working with infants, toddlers, older children and adults with ASD to begin to read the voluminous evidenced-based research that supports not the older traditional and essentially simplistic surface behavioral based models (ABA) but rather comprehensive evidenced-based Developmental social pragmatic approaches, such as DIR/ Floortime .
-The latter address not selectively targeted or circumscribed behaviors but the primary core Developmental challenges associated with ASD.
-Unlike traditional behavioral based (ABA) models, they do not render or conflate a false evidentiary equivalence between the biopsychosocial complexity of each child's core Developmental capacities and individual sensory-affect-motor processing differences with an acquisition of the child's conditioned or "functionally-scripted" environmental responses or what colleagues and I refer to as "surface trained behaviors. "
+Now, it is extremely valuable for all primary caregivers and clinicians working with infants, toddlers, older children and adults with ASD to begin to read the voluminous evidenced-based research that supports not the older traditional and essentially simplistic surface behavioral based models (ABA) but rather comprehensive evidenced-based Developmental social pragmatic approaches (DSP) such as DIR/ Floortime .
+The latter address not selectively targeted or circumscribed behaviors but rather the primary core Functional Emotional Developmental challenges associated with ASD.
+Unlike traditional behavioral based (ABA) models, DSP approaches such as DIR/Floortime neither render nor conflate a false evidentiary equivalence between the biopsychosocial complexity of each child's core Functional-Emotional Developmental capacities and individual sensory-affect-motor processing differences with a selectively targeted acquisition of the child's re-directed or "functionally-scripted"responses or what colleagues and I refer to as "surface trained behaviors. "

-Instead, developmental social pragmatic approaches as DIR/Floortime focus on the core Developmental foundations of social-emotional relating, thinking and communicating .
-Thus, they are entirely centered around the child's executive functioning (child's emerging "sense of self with others") guided by the child's individual processing differences and addressed in the context of child/primary caregiver relationships.
-It is not the isolation or generalization of trained or memorized "targeted behaviors" but the synchronization of primary caregivers' guided to learn how to connect and engage with their child's developmental and sensory-affect-motor processing challenges that significantly enables the strengthening of underlying neuronal pathways that lead toward the formation of new synaptic connections and meaningful Developmental milestone advance.
+Instead, developmental social pragmatic approaches as DIR/Floortime focus on the core Developmental foundations of social-emotional co-relating, co-thinking and co-communicating.
+Thus, they are entirely centered around the child's executive functioning (e.g., child's emerging "sense of self with others" guided by the child's individual processing differences and addressed in the context of child/primary caregiver relationships).
+It is not the isolation or generalization of the child's "targeted behaviors" but the synchronization of primary caregivers' guided to learn how to connect and engage with their child's developmental and sensory-affect-motor processing challenges that significantly enables the strengthening of these underlying neuronal pathways that lead toward the formation of new synaptic connections and meaningful Developmental milestone advance.

 The neuroscientific evidence over the last several decades clearly demonstrates a direct correlation between forming healthy neuronal [brain] patterns of connectivity and child/primary caregiver nurturance based practices: The nature of child/caregiver deepening affect reciprocal attachment and complex two-way reciprocal emotional problem solving (i.e., motor planning and sequencing; co-referencing with affective gestures) with respect to building the foundations of the child's healthy core "sense of self" and correspondingly the child's intact, integrated and healthy emerging developmental milestones (i.e., social-emotional relating thinking and communicating) have been well established in the fields of infant mental health, clinical and developmental psychology.
-Since the 1990's this has been well-established by the neuroscientific research that clearly demonstrates that the healthy integration of each infant's sensory and motor connections and how these inchoate connections (loosely formed neural pathways) from birth form into complex synaptic patterns (the wiring of the neural pathways) are directly dependent upon highly emotionally attuned and responsive primary caregiver interactions. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4318551/
+Since the 1990's this has been well-established by the neuroscientific research that clearly demonstrates that the healthy integration of each infant's sensory and motor connections and how these inchoate connections (incipient neuronal pathways) from birth form into complex synaptic patterns (the maturation of the wiring of the neuronal pathways) and the maintenance of healthy vagal tone (i.e., autonomic regulation and heart rate variability) are directly dependent upon highly emotionally attuned and responsive primary caregiver interactions. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4318551/

-This fundamental child/primary caregiver dyadic framework (or what psychiatrist, Dr. Dan Siegal refers to as Interpersonal Neurobiology) can be correctly conceived of in terms of a bridging of the fields of Developmental psychology and neurobiology with respect towards a greater understanding and integration of the biological, psychological-and-social dynamics of interaction.
-Due to the advances in technology over the last twenty-five years we can now consistently measure in real-time (i.e., fMRI )the impact between actual neuronal activity (i.e., synaptic formation and interconnectivity across different part of the brain) and healthy child/caregiver nurturance based practices or conversely impaired neuronal activity due to unhealthy nurturance practices. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3968319/ http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0181066
+This fundamental and highly complex child/primary caregiver neuronal dyadic framework (or what psychiatrist, Dr. Dan Siegal refers to as Interpersonal Neurobiology) can be correctly conceived of in terms of a paradigm shift or bridging of the fields of Developmental psychology and neurophysiology with respect to a comprehensive understanding of the biological, psychological-and-social dynamics of interaction.
+Due to the advances in technology over the last twenty-five years we can now consistently measure in real-time (i.e., fMRI )the impact between neuronal growth (e.g., synaptic formation and interconnectivity across different part of the brain) in healthy child/caregiver nurturance or conversely impaired neuronal activity due to unhealthy nurturance practices. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3968319/ http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0181066

 Provided below are several links to some audio and video discussions for families and clinicians working in the field on what actually constitutes the healthy affective basis of childhood development (i,e., the roots of emotional intelligence).
 Now, given a child's healthy underlying biological and immune system, the perennial question prior to 1990's was, "What is it that brings the early developing parts of the infant's brain (primitive reflexes, senses and emotions: breathing, blinking, sensations to sense of touch warmth; auditory, soothing or alarming voice, vision, etc.) into organized and meaningful affective patterns of simple reciprocal co-regulated engagement (optimal arousal for attending, relating and engaging)?"
 The answer given by neuroscience is the co-regulated partner or "adult higher brain" (the primary caregiver) with the post utero or newly forming brain of the child.
 This is the foundational social-emotional symbiotic relationship critical for all infant/toddler development otherwise known as the infant/parent dyad.

-Guided pleasurable and affectively emotionally-engaging relationships not just with infants but with older children with mild to more involved autism spectrum challenges (due to the brain's enormous neuroplasticity) can not only help facilitate but again as the neuroscientific evidence clearly demonstrates actually re-wire the brain, that is build, strengthen and expand those healthy neural pathways (e.g., improved connectivity between the prefrontal cortex and subcortical functioning and overall integrated sensory-affect-motor functioning).
+Guided pleasurable and affectively emotionally-engaging relationships not just with infants but with older children with mild to more involved autism spectrum challenges (due to the brain's enormous neuroplasticity) can not only help facilitate but again as the neuroscientific evidence clearly demonstrates actually re-wire the brain, that is build, strengthen and expand those healthy neural pathways (e.g., improved connectivity between the prefrontal cortex and subcortical functioning and overall integrated sensory-affect-motor functioning - where simple to complex social-emotional engagement and pragmatic language development proceed).
 An expanding database of evidence over the last decade on neuroplasticity is increasingly demonstrating the ability for individuals to re-construct new neuronal connections throughout the lifespan.